-Some people also use the term STBBI, or sexually transmitted and blood-borne infections.
-The “blood-borne” part shows that someone doesn’t have to get the infection sexually.
-For example, someone can get HIV through sex.
-But they can also get HIV by sharing needles with someone who has HIV, without having sexual contact.
+Some people also use the term STBBI which stands for sexually transmitted and blood-borne infections.
+The “blood-borne” part shows that some infections spread through blood, not just sex.
+For example, someone can get HIV from sex.
+But, they can also get it from sharing needles.

 What kinds of STIs are there?

-Bacterial STIs are caused by bacteria, which are tiny living cells we can only see with a microscope.
-All bacterial STIs can be cured if the person finds out early enough.
-However, they can lead to serious health problems if they’re not treated in time.
-Some examples of bacterial STIs are:
+These come from bacteria, which are tiny cells that we can only see with a microscope.
+All bacterial STIs are curable if the person treats it properly.
+But, some of them can cause serious health problems if they’re not treated.
+Some bacterial STIs are:

-Viral STIs are caused by viruses, which are tiny structures that reproduce inside living cells (like cells inside the human body).
-Viral STIs have no cure, but some people’s bodies can fight off some viruses on their own.
-Many viral STIs have treatments that will limit symptoms and reduce the risk of passing the STI.
-Some examples of viral STIs are:
+These come from viruses.
+These have no cure but some people’s bodies can fight them off on their own.
+Lots of viral STIs have treatments that will limit symptoms and stop someone from spreading it.
+Some viral STIs are:

 - Hepatitis B

-Parasitic STIs are caused by small insects or other living things.
+These come from small insects and other living things.
 All of them have cures.
-Some common ones are:
+Some parasitic STIs are: